gauravsri2001/FlexiGuide/README.md

 <h1> Features </h1>

-<b>Exercise Categories: </b> Users can easily navigate through various exercise categories, allowing them to focus on specific muscle groups or fitness goals.
+<b>1.
+Exercise Categories: </b> Users can easily navigate through various exercise categories, allowing them to focus on specific muscle groups or fitness goals.

-<b>Extensive Exercise Library:</b> The app provides access to a vast collection of over one thousand exercises, each accompanied by practical examples and instructions.
+<b>2.
+Extensive Exercise Library:</b> The app provides access to a vast collection of over one thousand exercises, each accompanied by practical examples and instructions.

-<b>Pagination:</b> To improve user experience and optimize performance, the exercise library is paginated, enabling users to explore exercises efficiently.
+<b>3.
+Pagination:</b> To improve user experience and optimize performance, the exercise library is paginated, enabling users to explore exercises efficiently.

-<b>Exercise Details:</b> Users can view comprehensive details for each exercise, including descriptions, variations, equipment needed, and target muscle groups.
+<b>4.
+Exercise Details:</b> Users can view comprehensive details for each exercise, including descriptions, variations, equipment needed, and target muscle groups.

-<b>YouTube Integration:</b> The app leverages the YouTube API to fetch related exercise videos, giving users visual references and demonstrations for each exercise.
+<b>5.
+YouTube Integration:</b> The app leverages the YouTube API to fetch related exercise videos, giving users visual references and demonstrations for each exercise.

-<b>Similar Exercises:</b> Users can discover similar exercises based on the exercise they are currently viewing, allowing them to diversify their workout routine.
+<b>6.
+Similar Exercises:</b> Users can discover similar exercises based on the exercise they are currently viewing, allowing them to diversify their workout routine.